 Punakha Dzong

 The Dzong is located between the Pho Chhu (Male) and Mo Chhu (Female) rivers in the Punakha–valley.
-The source of the Mo chu river is in the northern hills of Linghsi and Laya in Bhutan, and in Tibet.
-The Po Chu River is fed by glaciers in the Lunana region of the Punakha valley.
-After the confluence of these two rivers, the main river is known as Puna Tsang chu or Sankosh River and flows down through Wangdue Phodrang, crosses Bhutan–India border at Kalikhola, and eventually meets the Brahmaputra River.
+The source of the Mo Chu River is in the northern hills of Linghsi and Laya in Bhutan, and Tibet.
+The Po Chu River is fed by glaciers in the Lunana region of the Punakha Valley.
+After the confluence of these two rivers, the main river is known as Puna Tsang chu or Sankosh River and flows down through Wangdue Phodrang, crosses the Bhutan–India border at Kalikhola, and eventually meets the Brahmaputra River.